exuanbo/use-external-store/README.md

 ## Differences from useSyncExternalStore

 `useSyncExternalStore` has the "Sync" behavior that doesn't work nicely with concurrent rendering.
-We can't use `startTransition` as expected.

 `useExternalStore` is implemented only with `useReducer` and `useEffect`.
 It suffers from tearing, but works better with concurrent rendering.